jyi428/teacher-network/README.md

 - Allows teachers to connect to exchange art supplies
 - Addresses the budget cut concerns to limit teacher’s personal spending
+- Backend is 100% finished
+- UI pending

 ## Technologies used: